 But at home while feeding my baby on the other side?
 Give me easy.

 At the price of this pump, I was completely comfortable trying it out to see if it would work for me.
 You’ll almost always find it for less than $15.
 Sometimes for even less than $10.

 I also recommend you try Amazon Prime 30-Day Free Trial for the free two-day shipping.
 When it comes to baby items, I feel like I need products like this yesterday, so the sooner the better.

-If you’re looking for just the pump – no bag, no cover, no extras – you can find it here for only $7.99 (yeah, I’m loving that price too!) and free shipping with Amazon Prime!
+If you’re looking for just the pump – no bag, no cover, no extras – you can find it here for a great low price and free shipping with Amazon Prime!